gheugna/gheugna/demo-repo/README.md

 ##  local Development

-1. Open index.html in your browser
+1. Open index.html in your browser .
+Second attemp